“It is given you to be the means

 Through you is ushered in

-A world unseen, yet truly there
+A world unseen, yet truly there.”

-A Course in Miracles- A Manual for Teachers.
+From A Course in Miracles- A Manual for Teachers.

 I have often been guilty of befuddling my head with so much vexation about the quality of my work, hankering after some magic formula that might guarantee the arrival of the miraculous each time I step onstage.
 In my trying to be 'good', or at least trying to avoid being 'bad', the work usually ends up forced, intellectual, disconnected, over-complicated and mechanical.
 Disappointing.
 Unless I am prepared to surrender my fearful and limited expectations of what is possible in God, and just allow it to happen through me, (not because of me) it is destined to fail.